YaoRazor/Simple-Quora-clone-in-Django/README.md

 -

 ### [1.0]
-- All requirements are completed
+- All requirements are completed with some additional function implemented for fun
 -

 ## Design